top of page

 BERNERA RIOT CAIRN

-The cairn is built from stones from every croft on Bernera and Tir Mor and capped by three stones from the crofts of the three men taken to trail.
+Erected in 1992 by the people of Bernera to commemorate the events the cairn is built of stones from every croft on Bernera and capped by three stones from the crofts of the three men taken to trail.

 The cairn is approximately half a mile north of the Bernera Museum at the junction of the Tobson and Bosta roads.